Eisenhower Matrix for Executives

 DO FIRST

-• Finalize the board meeting presentation that is due today
+• Finalize board presentation due today

 PLAN THIS WEEK

-• Develop the 3-5 year strategic growth plan
+• Develop 3-5 year strategic growth plan

-• Cultivate relationships with key investors and board members
+• Cultivate relationships with key investors and board

 DELEGATE

-• Review a departmental report that is not time-sensitive
+• Review departmental report without time-sensitive decisions

-• Attend a non-essential industry networking event
+• Attend non-essential industry networking event

 • Respond to unsolicited partnership proposals